 Breakdown of Proposed SAVE Legislation: Extends the one-cent sales tax collected for the Secure an Advanced Vision for Education (SAVE) fund through 2049

-House File 2438/Senate File 2216: An act relating to school funding by modifying provisions relation to the collection of sales tax for deposit in the Secure an Advanced Vision for Education fund and to the use of tax revenue from the Secure an Advanced Vision for Education fund, and provisions relating to the calculation of adjusted additional property tax levy aid, and making appropriations.
+House File 2481: An act relating to school funding by modifying provisions relation to the collection of sales tax for deposit in the Secure an Advanced Vision for Education fund, provisions relating to the use of tax revenue from the Secure an Advanced Vision for Education fund, and provisions relating to the calculation of adjusted additional property tax levy aid, and making appropriations.

 Tell Your District's SAVE Story